jacopok/jacopok.github.io/_pages/projects.md

     1. Including Mt.
 Etna references
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
-    1. Implementing antenna patterns
-    1. Making a function to compute optimal source placement
+    1. Making a PR with horizon-finding improvements
-    1. Implementing Markov chain network duty factor
 1. Helping out with some O4 [Virgo](Virgo) chores
 1. Contributing to the ISSI conference proceedings
 1. Learning to be a Keeper for [Call of Cthulhu](CoC)